datalab-org/datalab/pydatalab/docs/INSTALL.md

    several users at once.
 The server only accepts these links for `@datalab.test` users; as this domain cannot receive email, they cannot be used to log in as a real user.
+2. Local OAuth setup.
+This requires registering an OAuth app with one of the implemented providers (e.g., GitHub, ORCID), configuring the credentials locally (see the [configuration documentation](https://docs.datalab-org.io/en/latest/config/) for more details) and then logging into *datalab* normally.
+   - In this case, the user will also need to be activated when it is created.
+     This can be done by manually editing the user in the database (setting `account_status` to `'active'`), or by running the `admin.activate-user` invoke task.
+   - For testing admin functionality, the user can also be promoted with the `admin.change-user-role` invoke task.

+The Cypress e2e tests instead log in via the `POST /testing/create-magic-link` endpoint, which is enabled by `PYDATALAB_ENABLE_TEST_EMAIL_AUTH=true` and allows logging in as *any* user;
+this is intended only for automated tests and MUST NOT be enabled in production.

 Finally, all API tests can be run with variable authentication.
 There are [pytest fixtures](https://docs.pytest.org/en/7.1.x/how-to/fixtures.html) that provide